 - Cook the roast according to it’s size.
 If you got a small roast, it’s not going to need to cook as long.
 This is a common mistake people will make when cooking their roast.

 Depending on what size roast you get, and how heavy it is, will determine how long it needs to cook.
-It could even be 30 minutes less in the slow cooker, if you did get a smaller one.

 We usually try to cook it for 20 minutes per pound.